The-OpenROAD-Project/OpenROAD/README.md

                            [-size {width height}]
 ```

 The `define_pin_shape_pattern` command defines a pin placement grid at the specified layer.
-Pins assigned to this
+This grid has positions inside the die area, not only at the edges of the die boundary.
-grid are not restricted to the die boundary.
-The `-layer` option defines the routing layer of the placement grid.
+The `-layer` option defines a single top most routing layer of the placement grid.
 The `-origin` option defines the (x, y) origin of the placement grid.
 The `-x_step` and `-y_step` options define the distance between each valid position on the grid.
 The `-size` option defines the width and height of the pins assigned to this grid.